Vandesm14/vandesm14/src/content/testimony.md

 I was involved in hiring the new manager and the other support engineers.
 Though my title stayed the same, I provided a valuable role in not only communicating with troubled users, but **developing tools and software** for our team.

 Less than a year later, we had a new manager.
 With that, came more hires and changes to the team.
 We migrated from software to software, decreasing our footprint as much as we could.
 Through all of this, I was heavily involved in refactoring our integrations and workflows **ensuring a smooth transition**.

+## Where am I now?

+I was laid off from Replit late February of 2024, along with a few other members of the support team.
+It wasn't due to performance or anything on my end.